Top Ways To Use MMS Marketing in Your Strategy

 Offer Smart-Coupons

 Coupons are a tried and true promotional tool, whether they're sent via email, newspaper, or any other method.
-MMS, on the other hand, takes it to a whole new level.
+MMS marketing campaigns, on the other hand, take it to a whole new level.
 First, users are more likely to open text messages on their phones a few minutes after receiving them.
-Plus, showing a coupon is easier when it’s on your phone instead of an email.
+Plus, showing a coupon is easier on your phone than via email.

-Brands can greatly capitalize on the flexibility of multimedia and the immediacy of mobile messaging.
+Brands can significantly capitalize on the flexibility of multimedia and the immediacy of mobile messaging.
 Pizza Hut, for example, realized that people make lunch plans at specific times of the day.
-The pizza chain began launching timely and highly targeted marketing messages to hungry customers with images and videos of decadent pizzas.
+They began launching timely and highly targeted marketing messages to hungry customers with images and videos of decadent pizzas.
 The attached coupon would go on to significantly increase online and pickup orders.

 Present Exclusive Content